Leonard Bernstein: 1950s: Career expansion and West Side Story

 The 1950s comprised the most active years of Bernstein's career.
 He created five new works for the Broadway stage, composed several symphonic works and an iconic film score, and was appointed music director of the New York Philharmonic with whom he toured the world, including concerts behind the Iron Curtain.
 Bernstein also harnessed the power of television to expand his educational reach, and he married and started a family.
 In 1950, Bernstein composed incidental music for a Broadway production of J. M. Barrie's play Peter Pan.
 The production, which opened on Broadway on April 24, 1950, starred Jean Arthur as Peter Pan and Boris Karloff in the dual roles of George Darling and Captain Hook.
 The show ran for 321 performances.

 In 1951, Bernstein composed Trouble in Tahiti, a one-act opera in seven scenes with an English libretto by the composer.
 The opera portrays the troubled marriage of a couple whose idyllic suburban post-war environment belies their inner turmoil.
-Ironically, Bernstein wrote most of the opera while on his honeymoon in Mexico with his wife, Felicia Montealegre.
+Ironically, Bernstein wrote most of the opera while on his honeymoon in Mexico with his wife, Felicia Montealegre-Cohn.
 Bernstein was a visiting music professor at Brandeis University from 1951 to 1956.
 In 1952, he created the Brandeis Festival of the Creative Arts, where he conducted the premiere of Trouble in Tahiti on June 12 of that year.
 The NBC Opera Theatre subsequently presented the opera on television in November 1952.
 It opened on Broadway at the Playhouse Theatre on April 19, 1955, and ran for six weeks.
-Three decades later, Bernstein wrote a second opera, A Quiet Place, which picked up the story and characters of Trouble in Tahiti in a later period.
+Three decades later, Bernstein wrote a second opera, A Quiet Place (1983), which picked up the story and characters of Trouble in Tahiti in a later period.